MichaelEdwardBlack/DnDWorlds/Characters/Vladamir/Campaign/README.md

 ## Session 4 – Forest with a Name
 * Gather [yellow dream flowers](./Items.md#yellow-dream-flowers) (vision-inducing).
 * Party is shrunk to rat-size; aid rat village in fighting cats.
-* Vlad acquires [magical dream-pillow](./Items.md#blue-starry-book) (lets him view others’ dreams).
+* Vlad acquires [magical dream-pillow](./Items.md#blue-starry-book) (lets him view others' dreams).
 * Forest encounter forces reflection:
     - Vlad recalls father calling him reckless.
-    - Tibble’s guilt over brother losing leg to plague.
+    - Tibble's guilt over brother losing leg to plague.
     - Roark feeling like a coward for running from a fight when he was little (he would have died)
 * Party bonds through shared vulnerabilities.
 Vlad realizes honesty/vulnerability can be a tool for manipulation.